Mary Carroll-Hackett’s work is alive with the language of the heart.

 Her awards include being named a North Carolina Blumenthal Writer and winner of the Willamette Award for Fiction.
 Her scripts have won or placed in numerous competitions, including Best Screenplay at Moondance, the Great Lakes Film Festival, Beaufort Film Festival, American Gem, Gimme Credit, the Page Awards, and Wildsound.
 The National Center for Film in Toronto staged a reading of her script OBX in 2008.
 She had an O Henry Recommended recognition for her story “Placing.”

 Her first chapbook, Three, was released in 2004, and her first collection of stories, What the Potter Said, in July 2005.
 The Real Politics of Lipstick was named winner of the 2010 annual poetry competition by Slipstream.
 A chapbook, Animal Soul,was released in 2012 from Kattywompus Press, and a full-length collection, If We Could Know Our Bones, by A-Minor Press in January 2014.
 Another full collection was released in April 2015, The Night I Heard Everything, from FutureCycle Press, and a chapbook, Trailer Park Oracle, from Aldrich Press in February 2016.
 Another full collection, A Little Blood, A Little Rain, from FutureCycle Press was released in April 2016.
 Her most recent collection of prose poems, Death for Beginners, was released October 31, 2017, from Kelsay Books.
 Most recently, her collection (Un)Hinged was released by Kattywompus Press.

 Mary founded and for ten years edited The Dos Passos Review, Briery Creek Press, and The Liam Rector First Book Prize for Poetry.
 She also founded and serves as the Editor at Large of HeartWood Literary Magazine.
 She is a member of the Board for Writing for Peace, an international organization dedicated to promoting empathy and peaceful activism through Creative Writing.
 Check out Writing for Peace here!

 She has taught writing for twenty years, and in 2003, founded the Creative Writing programs, undergraduate and graduate, at Longwood University in Farmville, VA, serving as Program Director of those programs until Fall 2011.
 She also teaches as low-residency faculty for the MFA program at West Virginia Wesleyan.

-Mary is currently at work on a memoir.
+Mary is currently at work on a novel.